ser-ge/backgammon/README.md

 # Backgammon web app

-A backgammon web app to quickly start and play games swith friends.
+A backgammon web app to quickly start and play games with friends.

 You can check it out [here](http://www.quickbackgammon.com/)